JantsoP/hostyagpdb/docs/selfhost/selfhostyag.md

 If you want to run it on ports 80 and 443, add flag -pa
 :::

 This will run YAGPDB as long as your terminal session remains open.
-If You'd like to keep YAGPDB and close your session, I recommend using nohup.
-You can learn how to use nohup [here](https://hexadix.com/use-nohup-execute-commands-background-keep-running-exit-shell-promt/)
+If you'd like to keep YAGPDB and close your session, I recommend using nohup.
+You can learn how to use nohup [here](https://hexadix.com/use-nohup-execute-commands-background-keep-running-exit-shell-promt/).

 ---